 This group digs deep into the lore and history of each place they visit, eager to understand the journey of the location as well as the people who were part of it, and this is the element that makes this web series so incredibly important.
 In the premiere episode, they discuss the history and movement of a time period when women would gravitate toward the convent when their culture wouldn’t accept them for who they were and loved.
 What better place to create a family of your own that a convent, where you spend every hour of every day with other women and aren’t specifically required to not marry a man?

-As Lori stated, sometimes, and particularly in the case of the LGBTQ community, the most important family is the one we create for ourselves.
+As Lori states, sometimes, and particularly in the case of the LGBT community, the most important family is the one we create for ourselves.
 The members of Queer Ghost Hunters have created their own family, and through their series they’ve graciously decided to share it with all of us.